Crock Pot Breakfast Casserole

-This post may contain affiliate links, which means I may receive a commission if you make a purchase using these links.
-As an Amazon Associate, and a King Arthur Baking affiliate, I earn from qualifying purchases.
+This post contains affiliate links, which means I receive a commission if you make a purchase using these links.
+As a Walmart and King Arthur Baking affiliate, and an Amazon Associate, I earn from qualifying purchases.

 This Crock Pot Breakfast Casserole is a recipe I experimented with until I got it just right.
+Made with sausage, eggs, hash browns, cheese, and a little heat from green chiles, it’s perfect for busy weekends.

 We often have family over on weekends, and I wanted a breakfast dish I could prepare the night before and have waiting for us the next morning.
 It’s especially nice on a Sunday morning, when we have to hurry along to our early church service.
 Much better than serving everyone cold cereal!